moorepants/learn-multibody-dynamics/mass.rst

 ====

-Given a set of :math:`\nu` particles with masses :math:`m_1,\ldots,m_\nu` the total mass, or *zeroth moment of mass*, is defined as:
+Given a set of :math:`\nu` particles with masses :math:`m_1,\ldots,m_\nu` the total mass, or *zeroth moment of mass*, of the set is defined as:

 .. math::
    :label: eq-zeroth-moment